zefanZhang-cn/zefanZhang-cn.github.io/_pages/about.md

 ## Research Experience

 During the period of 2022.11-2023.2, I interned at Microsoft Research Asia (MSRA) advised by Huaying Xue.
-My main research focus is accent conversion.
+My main research content is accent conversion.

 ## Publications